uweinside/VUWare/docs/user-guide/settings.md

 **Required**: Yes
 **Must be**: Between Warning Threshold and Max Value

-The sensor value at which the dial changes to critical color.
+The sensor value at which the dial changes to critical color (when using Threshold color mode).

 **Guidelines**:
 - Set to ~90-95% of maximum safe value
 - Should indicate "too hot" or "overloaded"
 - Near but below absolute maximum

-**Effect on Dial**:
+**Effect on Dial** (in Threshold mode):
 ```
 If sensor value >= Critical Threshold:
   -> Dial color changes to Critical Color